The Cornwall We Want

 Protect the Cornwall we all love

-by Chrissy, over 4 years ago
+by Chrissy, almost 6 years ago

 Protection of Areas of Outstanding Beauty, county-wide wildlife corridors, better insulation of buildings, sustainable urban drainage and improved sewage that does not contaminate the sea, solar panels on new houses, inclusion of bat and swift boxes, the retention of greenspace and the planting of orchards as well as hedgehog highways.